 At Bristol we have pioneered a number of new experimental techniques for work in both the field and in the lab.

 We have created methods for controlling the polarization of light and intensity at the same time for animal behaviour experiments.
 We use imaging microspectrophotometry and digital- holographic microscopy for cellular level studies.
 We have developed several polarization video cameras based on the way animals see.
 Computationally, we have produced FDTD modelling code to understand the function of structural colouration and polarization senstivity in several animals.

-We also conduct fieldwork around the world: We use field sites in Spain, Panama and Lizard IsIand on the Australian Great Barrier Reef.
+We also conduct fieldwork around the world: We use field sites in the Pyrenees, Spain, Panama and Lizard IsIand on the Australian Great Barrier Reef.

 We are always interested in enquires from potential research fellows, post-doc and PhD students.
 See where we've just moved into - the new University of Bristol Life Sciences building - click for link